Supplier Credibility and Raw Materials Traceability

 At the moment, we are able to trace the origins of our major raw materials such as fish, meat, milk powder, and coconut back to the fishing ground or farm each main raw material was sourced from.

-This 2020, we are formalizing and institutionalizing a Supplier Code of Conduct and Ethics for all raw material suppliers and service providers that will include the systematic assessment of their social performance during the procurement process, among others.
+The Supplier Code of Conduct covers the systematic assessment of suppliers’ social performance during the procurement process, among others.
 All legally binding agreements will require compliance with the set social standards.
 We will internally audit our business partners accordingly annually thereafter to monitor their compliance with our supply chain standards and to address social supply chain issues, if any.
 We will also engage with non-conforming suppliers to reach compliance as needed.

 To keep abreast with changes in supply chain issues, we will engage with various stakeholders and amend our Supplier Code of Conduct and Ethics when necessary.
 Such stakeholders include our own employees who are able to elevate supply chain concerns through formal channels.